 Constantly dropping large portions of your paycheck on home goods?
 Why not pick a project to do instead?
 Whether it’s redecorating a corner of your room with items you already own or embarking on a more substantial building project, the amount it costs to do a home refresh is nothing compared to what you might spend during a shopping spree.

-Instead of spending money on clothes, try a wardrobe challenge aimed at wearing what you have and reducing what you own.
-One challenge, Project 333, asks you to choose 33 items to wear for an entire 3 months (no shopping allowed!).
+Instead of spending money on clothes, commit to a shopping ban and try a wardrobe challenge aimed at wearing what you have and reducing what you own.

 5. Declutter your life